poppadum/dynquee/doc/config.md

 All media files that match a successful search term are displayed in a random order as a slideshow that loops continuously.
 How long each image or video is shown can be adjusted in the `[slideshow]` section of the config file.

-## Emulation Station events
+## Emulation Station Events
 A full list of Emulation Station events can be found in the [Recalbox wiki][wiki-es-events].
 They are referred to as *events* or *actions*: the terms are used interchangeably.

 The most useful are:

-* `systembrowsing`: user is browsing list of systems
+* `systembrowsing`: user is browsing the list of systems
-* `gamelistbrowing`: user has selected a system and is browsing list of games
+* `gamelistbrowing`: user has selected a system and is browsing the list of games
 * `rungame`: user has started a game
 * `endgame`: user has exited a game
 * `sleep`: EmulationStation has entered sleep mode